 Spring has finally arrived and the whole country of South Korea seems to be undergoing a transformation!
 Everywhere in the country, you can see an ocean of white cherry blossoms, however the most spectacular place to see them must be the city of Jinhae on the southern tip of the Peninsula!
 Each year, the town holds the famous Jinhae Cherry Blossom Festival dedicated to the precious trees.

-Here’s my experience of the Jinhae Cherry Blossom Festival 2016:
+Here’s the complete guide to the Jinhae Cherry Blossom Festival:

 Jinhae has held their cherry blossom festival annually since April 13, 1952.
 Today, it is the largest cherry blossom festival in the country and lures in around 2 million visitors each year, who flock to Jinhae to see the endless canopy of cherry blossoms over the entire city.

 Do I Need Tickets To Visit the Jinhae Cherry Blossom Festival?

 No!
 There is no admission fee and you don’t need to purchase tickets in advance.
 However, for those who don’t have a car, it might be better to take advantage of the many bus tours heading down to Jinhae from Seoul and other parts of Korea during cherry blossom season.
 I recommend purchasing a one-day tour to the Jinhae Cherry Blossom Festival through Trazy.

 Famous Cherry Blossom Spots in Jinhae